kellynm/mapbox-workshop/README.md

 * Mapbox account and access token.
 * Mapbox GL JS, a Javascript Library.
 * Text Editor, Sublime, Atom, Visual Studio Code, etc.
+* R Studio
+* sp data object of choice (in R Studio)
-* Previously shared index.html file representing skeleton of interactive application in Mapbox.
+* index.html file representing skeleton of interactive application in Mapbox.
 I won’t give you all the answers throughout the tutorial, but this will hopefully serve as a decent basis for working from after the lab if desired.

 ## What Are We Covering & Why Does it Matter?